GuidoBaijense/GuidoBaijense.github.io/_posts/2024-05-30-fixing-my-own-environment-pt2-secure-score.md

 published: true
 ---

-In the previous blog, I introduced you to my efforts to elevate the identity and security of my developer tenant to the highest standard.
-This blog will zoom in on Microsoft Secure Score for Identity.
+In the previous blog, I introduced you to my efforts to elevate the **identity and security** of my developer tenant to the highest standard.
+This blog will zoom in on **Microsoft Secure Score for Identity**.
 We will find out how this tool can help us _fix my own environment._

+> This blog series is about my path to a safer environment.
+All shown vulnerabilities have already been patched.
+{: .prompt-warning}

 ![Modern Secure Score for Identity start result](<../assets/img/fixing-my-own-environment-pt1/identity secure score start.png>){: w="350" }
 _Modern Secure Score for Identity result at the start_